 The engagement question set frequencies are set within each schedule, to ensure that these can differ from one schedule to another:

 - Engagement questions (including Engagement "outcome" questions)

 - Value questions

-To set the question frequency, click Edit on the question you wish to set the frequency on.
-From the Frequency drop down menu, select one of the following options:
+To set the question frequency, click Edit on the question you wish to set the frequency on and use the Frequency drop down to select one of the options.